-Diane Arbus (/diːˈæn ˈɑrbəs/; March 14, 1923 – July 26, 1971) was an American photographer and writer noted for photographs of deviant and marginal people (dwarfs, giants, transgender people, nudists, circus performers) or of people whose normality seems ugly or surreal.
+Diane Arbus (/diːˈæn ˈɑrbəs/; March 14, 1923 – July 26, 1971) was an American photographer and writer noted for photographs of marginalised people—dwarfs, giants, transgender people, nudists, circus performers—and others whose normality was perceived by the general populace as ugly or surreal.

 In 1972, a year after she took her own life, Arbus became the first American photographer to have photographs displayed at the Venice Biennale.
 Millions viewed traveling exhibitions of her work in 1972–1979.
 Between 2003 and 2006, Arbus and her work were the subjects of another major traveling exhibition, Diane Arbus Revelations.
 In 2006, the motion picture Fur, starring Nicole Kidman as Arbus, presented a fictional version of her life story.